canyon289/bayesian-model-evaluation/lessonplans/1_BayesianRefresher.md

-# Section 1: Bayesian refresher and Introduction to ArviZ
+# Section 1: Bayesian refresher and Introduction to ArviZ (50 Minutes)

 * Walk students through a Bayesian Analysis and showcase all portions of the Bayesian workflow.
 * Have students work together with instructor to gain confidence in seeing a full analysis.